syncthing/docs/users/autostart.rst

 as a service makes sense is for (mostly) headless servers, administered by a sysadmin who knows enough to understand the security implications.

 #.
-Download and extract `nssm <http://nssm.cc/download>`__ to a folder
-   where it can stay.
+Download and extract `nssm <http://nssm.cc/download>`__ to a folder where it can stay.
 The NSSM executable performs administration as well as executing as the Windows service so it will need to be kept in a suitable location.
 #.
 From an administrator Command Prompt, CD to the NSSM folder and run ``nssm.exe install syncthing``
 #.
 Application Tab

+   -  Set *Path* to your ``syncthing.exe`` and enter ``-no-restart -no-browser -home="<path to your Syncthing folder>"`` as Arguments.
+Note: Logging is set later on. ``-logfile`` here will not be applied.
+   -  |Windows NSSM Configuration Screenshot|
 #.
-Select ``syncthing.exe`` and enter ``-no-restart -no-browser -home="<path to your Syncthing folder>"`` as Arguments
-    #. |Windows NSSM Configuration Screenshot|
-#.
 Details Tab

+   -  Optional: Set *Startup type* to *Automatic (Delayed Start)* to delay the start of Syncthing when the system first boots, to improve boot speed.
 #.
-Optional: Set *Startup type* to *Automatic (Delayed Start)* to delay the start of Syncthing when the system first boots, to improve boot speed.
-#.
 Log On Tab

-    #.
-Enter the user account to run Syncthing as.
+   -  Enter the user account to run Syncthing as.
 This user needs to have access to all the synced folders.
 You can leave this as *Local System* but doing so poses security risks.
 Setting this to your Windows user account will reduce this; ideally create a dedicated user account with minimal permissions.
 #.
 Process Tab

+   -  Optional: Change priority to *Low* if you want a more responsive system at the cost of somewhat longer sync time when the system is busy.
+   -  Optional: To enable logging enable "Console window".
 #.
-Optional: Change priority to *Low* if you want a more responsive system at the cost of somewhat longer sync time when the system is busy.
-    #.
-Optional: To enable logging enable "Console window".
-#.
 Shutdown Tab

+   -  To ensure Syncthing is shut down gracefully select all of the checkboxes and set all *Timeouts* to *10000ms*.
 #.
-To ensure Syncthing is shut down gracefully select all of the checkboxes and set all *Timeouts* to *10000ms*.
-#.
 Exit Actions Tab

-    #.
-Set *Restart Action* to *Stop service (oneshot mode)*.
+   -  Set *Restart Action* to *Stop service (oneshot mode)*.
 Specific settings are used later for handling Syncthing exits, restarts and upgrades.
 #.
 I/O Tab

-    #.
-Optional: To enable logging set *Output (stdout)* to the file desired for logging.
+   -  Optional: To enable logging set *Output (stdout)* to the file desired for logging.
 The *Error* field will be automatically set to the same file.
 #.
 File Rotation Tab

+   -  Optional: Set the rotation settings to your preferences.
 #.
-Optional: Set the rotation settings to your preferences.
-#.
 Click the *Install Service* Button
 #.
 To ensure that Syncthing exits, restarts and upgrades are handled correctly by the Windows service manager, some final settings are needed.
 Execute these in the same Commant Prompt:

-    #. ``nssm set syncthing AppExit Default Exit``
+   -  ``nssm set syncthing AppExit Default Exit``
-    #. ``nssm set syncthing AppExit 0 Exit``
+   -  ``nssm set syncthing AppExit 0 Exit``
-    #. ``nssm set syncthing AppExit 4 Restart``
+   -  ``nssm set syncthing AppExit 4 Restart``
-    #. ``nssm set syncthing AppExit 3 Restart``
+   -  ``nssm set syncthing AppExit 3 Restart``
 #.
 Start the service via ``sc start syncthing`` in the Command Prompt.
 #.
-Connect to the Syncthing UI, enable HTTPS, and set a secure username
+Connect to the Syncthing UI, enable HTTPS, and set a secure username and password.
-   and password.

 Mac OS X
 --------